Azure/AzureSqlBulkFailover/Source/RunbookEntrypoint.md

-GitHub Copilot: Sure, here's an example of an MD document for the `RunbookEntrypoint.ps1` script:

 # RunbookEntrypoint.ps1

 This PowerShell script is designed to download and execute a series of scripts from a remote location, passing in the required parameters for each script.